SteveSande/Feathers-Quiz-Microservice/README.md

 Future additions or improvements are possible if it makes sense.

 To use:
+1. "npm i" to install dependencies.
-"npm start" to start the service.
+2. "npm start" to start the service.
-"Go Live" using the Live Server extension to access the admin page.
+3. "Go Live" using the Live Server extension to access the admin page.